ding-ma/dodgebot/data-mining/readme.md

+## Environment files
+All .env files are located in the env folder.
+Change each accordingly

 ## generateEnv.py
 * rename the `sample.env.list` to `.env.list`
 * enter all 7 riot api key in order to scrape for all 7 elo tiers.